tyfong-lbl/claude-engineer-multipoint/readme.md

-# 🤖 Claude Engineer
+# 🤖 Claude Engineer Multipoint

+Claude Engineer Multipoint is a fork of Claude Engineer.
+The fork is a refactor to allow the use of an OpenAI type endpoint with API key for access to Anthropic Claude 3.5.
+The default settings for the API endpoint is for the CBORG service at LBNL.

-Claude Engineer is an advanced interactive command-line interface (CLI) that harnesses the power of Anthropic's Claude 3 and Claude 3.5 models to assist with a wide range of software development tasks.
+This is an advanced interactive command-line interface (CLI) that harnesses the power of Anthropic's Claude 3 and Claude 3.5 models to assist with a wide range of software development tasks.
 This tool seamlessly combines the capabilities of state-of-the-art large language models with practical file system operations, web search functionality, intelligent code analysis, and execution capabilities.

 ## ✨ Features